tarek360/PhotoDiscovery/README.md

 ## Notes:

-* Photos is random and It belongs to its owner.
+* Photos are random and It belongs to its owner.
-* Photos is supported by loremflickr.com API.
+* Photos are supported by loremflickr.com API.
-* Photos is refer to user generated content.
+* Photos are refer to user generated content.

 ## Libraries
 Thanks to these libraries: